-All of the Group's revenue was recognised at a point in time in the current reporting period.
+All of the Group's revenue was recognised at a point in time in the current and prior reporting periods.

-The amount of revenue recognised in the current reporting period that was included in the contract liabilities at the beginning of the reporting period was RMB153,000.
+The amount of revenue recognised in the current reporting period that was included in the contract liabilities at the beginning of the reporting period was RMB770,000 (2020: RMB153,000).